How to Find Insanely Cheap Flights

 SALES

-While this might sound like the most obvious thing, but most people don’t know that airlines do have sales as well- everything from transcontinental to regional ones.
-This is best utilized if you have time to wait around and check and for the flights or on regional flights.
+While this might sound obvious, most people don’t know that airlines do have sales—everything from transcontinental to regional ones.
+This is best utilized if you have time to wait and check for the flights or for regional flights.

-PRO-TIP: Be sure to add the luggage fee to your ticket otherwise you’ll be hit with additional fees later.
+PRO-TIP: Be sure to add the baggage fee to your ticket otherwise you’ll be hit with additional fees later.
 Sometimes those baggage fees can be way more than the cost of the ticket.

 OTHER WAYS TO GET CHEAP OR FREE FLIGHTS

-If you’re serious about collecting passport stamps, and seeing new places, then having a great point credit card is one of the most important things you can do.
-There’s an entire world of point hacking that not only can get you free/ or really reduced flights but can also get additional perks like business class upgrades and lounge access.
+If you’re serious about collecting passport stamps and seeing new places, then having a great points credit card is one of the most important things you can do.
+There’s an entire world of point hacking that can not only get you free or deeply reduced flights but also additional perks like business class upgrades and lounge access.

 Understanding how to use your points is just as important as collecting them, but if used correctly, you can see the world with points.